Faroe Islands: Literature

-In the 21st century, some new writers had success in the Faroe Islands and abroad.
-Bárður Oskarsson (born 1972) is a children's book writer and illustrator; his books won prizes in the Faroes, Germany and the West Nordic Council's Children and Youth Literature Prize (2006).
+In the 21st century, some new writers have had success in the Faroe Islands and abroad.
+Bárður Oskarsson (born 1972) is a children's book writer and illustrator; his books won prizes in the Faroes, Germany, and the West Nordic Council's Children and Youth Literature Prize (2006).
 Though not born in the Faroe Islands, Matthew Landrum, an American poet and editor for Structo magazine, has written a collection of poems about the Islands.
 Sissal Kampmann (born 1974) won the Danish literary prize Klaus Rifbjerg's Debutant Prize (2012), and Rakel Helmsdal has won Faroese and Icelandic awards; she has been nominated for the West Nordic Council's Children and Youth Literature Prize and the Children and Youth Literature Prize of the Nordic Council (representing Iceland, wrote the book together with and Icelandic and a Swedish writer/illustrator).
 Marjun Syderbø Kjelnæs (born 1974) had success with her first novel Skriva í sandin for teenagers; the book was awarded and nominated both in the Faroes and in other countries.
 She won the Nordic Children's Book Prize (2011) for this book, White Raven Deutsche Jugendbibliothek (2011) and nominated the West Nordic Council's Children and Youth Literature Prize and the Children and Youth Literature Prize of the Nordic Council (2013).

 Music

-The Faroe Islands have an active music scene, with live music being a regular part of the Islands' life and many Faroese being proficient at a number of instruments.
+The Faroe Islands have an active music scene, with live music being a regular part of the Islands' life and many Faroese being proficient at several instruments.
 Multiple Danish Music Award winner Teitur Lassen calls the Faroes home and is arguably the islands' most internationally well-known musical export.

 The Islands have their own orchestra (the classical ensemble Aldubáran) and many different choirs; the best-known of these is Havnarkórið.
 The best-known local Faroese composers are Sunleif Rasmussen and Kristian Blak, who is also head of the record company Tutl.
 The first Faroese opera was by Sunleif Rasmussen.
 It is entitled Í Óðamansgarði (The Madman's Garden) and was premiered on 12 October 2006 at the Nordic House.
 The opera is based on a short story by the writer William Heinesen.

-Young Faroese musicians who have gained much popularity recently are Eivør Pálsdóttir, Anna Katrin Egilstrøð, Lena (Lena Andersen), Høgni Reistrup, Høgni Lisberg, HEIÐRIK (Heiðrik á Heygum), Guðrið Hansdóttir and Brandur Enni.
-In 2023, Reiley became the first Faroese person to represent Denmark at the Eurovision Song Contest.
+Notable young Faroese musicians include Eivør Pálsdóttir, Høgni Reistrup, Høgni Lisberg, Heidrik (Heiðrikur á Heygum), Guðrið Hansdóttir, and Brandur Enni.
+In 2023, Reiley became the first Faroese artist to represent Denmark in the Eurovision Song Contest.
+In 2025, Sissal became the second Faroese artist to represent Denmark in the Eurovision Song Contest, and the first to qualify for the Grand Final.

-Well-known bands include Týr, Gestir, Hamferð, The Ghost, Boys in a Band, ORKA, 200, Grandma's Basement, SIC, and the former band Clickhaze.
+Well-known bands include Týr, Hamferð, The Ghost, Boys in a Band, 200, and SIC.

-The festival of contemporary and classical music, Summartónar, is held each summer.
+A festival of contemporary and classical music, Summartónar, is held each summer.
 The G!
 Festival in Norðragøta in July and Summarfestivalurin in Klaksvík in August are both large, open-air music festivals for popular music with both local and international musicians participating.
-Havnar Jazzfelag was established 21 November 1975, and is still active.
-Currently Havnar Jazzfelag is arranging VetrarJazz amongst other jazz-festivals in The Faroe Islands.
+Havnar Jazzfelag was established on 21 November 1975 and is still active.
+Currently, Havnar Jazzfelag is arranging VetrarJazz amongst other jazz festivals in the Faroe Islands.